 If your doctor sends your prescription to the pharmacy electronically, call the pharmacy to check if they have received it, determine what your co-pay will be, and when it will be ready for you to pick up before heading to the pharmacy.
 This will help to avoid delays and frustration.

-Keep a record of the medications you take and give it to your pharmacist.
+Keep a record of the medications you take and give it to your pharmacist when there are any changes.
 Include all prescription and over-the-counter products, including vitamins, herbs, and other supplements.
 Your pharmacist will use this to keep his/her records up-to-date and help you take medicine safely.

 Let your pharmacy know if you’ve had any allergic reactions or problems with medicines.
 These issues will be noted on your chart and will ensure that in the future you are not given medications that could harm you.

-There are many advantages of talking to your pharmacist:
+There are many advantages of keeping an open relationship with your pharmacist:

 Answering questions: If you don’t understand the directions on how to take the medications, ask your pharmacist!
 They can help explain the instructions and give tips on how to stay organized, like setting a schedule or filling a pillbox.
 They can also inform you of any side effects you may experience from a new medication.